 Mirror Lake - Whiteface Mountain - Lake Placid

-This scenic route through the gorgeous waterways of the Adirondacks will take you from Saratoga Springs to Lake Placid, about three hours of driving time, without stops.
+This scenic route through the gorgeous waterways of the Adirondacks will take you from Saratoga Springs to Lake Placid, about two hours of driving time, without stops.
 If Saratoga Race Course races are in session, don’t miss your chance to cheer on the horses at one of the oldest tracks in the country.
 Place a bet, if you’re feeling lucky.
 After the races, use your winnings on some excellent dining.
 Lucky for you, Saratoga Springs has more restaurants per capita than NYC!
 We recommend going on a “restaurant hop”.
-Make your way up and down Broadway, choosing antipasti like arancini or polpette meatballs at Forno Bistro, an entree like a grass-fed ribeye or seared scallops at Hamlet and Ghost, and a decadent dessert at Miss London’s
+Make your way up and down Broadway, choosing antipasti like arancini or polpette meatballs at Forno Bistro, an entree like a grass-fed ribeye or seared scallops at Hamlet and Ghost, and a decadent dessert at Mrs. London’s

 Head up to Lake George and get on the water.
 Take a steamboat ride with Lake George Steamboat Company like your great-grandparents may have a century ago or try whitewater rafting with a tour company down the Hudson or the Sacandaga Rivers.